-Use this checklist of things to do before you leave for Disneyland and we hope you'll have a great trip!
+Use this checklist of things to do before you leave for Disneyland California.
+We hope you'll have a great trip!

 You'll get the best rates on airfare and have the best chance to find that hotel room you've been dreaming of if you reserve these as early as you can.